glaucusec/nextlabs/README.md

 - Used **Nginx** as the **reverse proxy** to redirect the traffic Internally.
 - MYSQL Server running on **Amazon RDS** database-1.c5hlysjb44mm.us-east-1.rds.amazonaws.com @ port 3306

+`NOTE` The script for scraping the category of the app from the playstore - every 24 hours is [here](https://gitlab.com/glaucusec/nextlabs/-/blob/main/server/worker/dailyWorker.js?ref_type=heads)

 **Database Relationships**

 - We have 3 table, `Task`, `User` and `CompletedTask`.
 Only `admin` use can add Task.